What is Koinonia?

 On most Sundays we celebrate a fellowship meal together.
 This is a time for everyone to reconnect and catch up on what is going on in each others’ lives.

 Koinonia is always looking for ways to reach out to others, especially the unsaved among us, in humble service to our community.
-If there is a service need in the Woodlands, within the congregation or even a friend of a friend, we reach out to try and meet those needs.
+If there is a service need in the area, within the congregation or even a friend of a friend, we reach out to try and meet those needs.